NMsby/rotatechain/README.md

 dfx identity use MyIdentity
 echo $(dfx ledger account-id)

-# Open the dfx.json file in your project's directory.
-Replace or edit the existing content with the following, updating the values of MINTER_ACCOUNT_ID and DEVELOPER_ACCOUNT_ID with the values obtained in the previous steps.
+# Open the dfx.json file in your project's directory. in the icp_ledger_canister field, replace or edit the existing content with the following, updating the values of MINTER_ACCOUNT_ID and DEVELOPER_ACCOUNT_ID with the values obtained in the previous steps.

 # Start local IC replica
 dfx start --clean --background